FAQs

 3. Itinerary: full location address(es) of shoot/rehearsals, with times and dates

-School permission letter (parents should ask Headteacher to sign) – PDF
+School permission letterย (parents should ask Headteacher to sign when dates are known)

 Tags: child, licence